kerrycobb/kerrycobb.github.io/slides.md

-## What to do with sequence data when you're done?
+### What to do with sequence data when you're done?
 - It is difficult to safely store your data long term
-- Your raw data might have value to others
+- Your data might have value to others
 - Tax payers or generous donors might have funded your research

-## International Nucleotide Sequence Database Collaboration (INSDC)
+### International Nucleotide Sequence Database Collaboration (INSDC)
 - Includes:
   - National Center For Biotechnology (NCBI)
   - European Bioinformatics Institute (EBI)